 Santa Barbara High School Theatre Presents “The Drowsy Chaperone”

 Join the amazing students of Santa Barbara High School Theatre as they present this hilarious Tony Award-winning musical!
-Tonight at 7pm!
+Continues November 16 & 17 at 7pm.
 Closing Matinee: Sunday, November 18 at 2pm.
 Toll-free ticket line: (888) 979-DONS (3667)

 Event Details